WensenMa-Git/LeetCode/docs/system_design/api_design.md

 API Design: https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design
 API Design Tool: http://httpbin.org/, https://www.infoworld.com/article/3410586/13-free-tools-for-api-design-development-and-testing.html

-HTTP Methods: Delete, Get, Patch, Post, Put
-- GET retrieves a representation of the resource at the specified URI.
-The body of the response message contains the details of the requested resource.
-- POST creates a new resource at the specified URI.
-The body of the request message provides the details of the new resource.
-Note that POST can also be used to trigger operations that don't actually create resources.
-- PUT either creates or replaces the resource at the specified URI.
-The body of the request message specifies the resource to be created or updated.
-- PATCH performs a partial update of a resource.
-The request body specifies the set of changes to apply to the resource.
-- DELETE removes the resource at the specified URI.

 REST APIs use Uniform Resource Identifiers (URIs) to address resources.

 Example from AWS API Gateway: